Economic Operator Registration and Identification (EORI) Scheme

 Sign up for the Trader Support Service to get advice on EORI numbers and moving goods between Great Britain and Northern Ireland.

 You must declare your goods arriving or leaving the European Union within set time limits.
 If you supply normal import or export declarations, you will be covered, but if you're not declaring them in the usual way, you will need an EORI number to complete an Entry Summary Declaration or an Exit Summary Declaration.

 Traders wishing to register or who are already registered as an Authorised Economic Operator (AEO) will need an EORI number.

 What is an Authorised Economic Operator (AEO) certificate?

 An AEO certificate is an internationally recognised quality mark that proves your role in the international supply chain is secure and that your customs controls and procedures are efficient and compliant.

 For more information and to find out whether AEO status is available to you, see Authorised Economic Operators.

 How to check for EORI status

-If you have a UK VAT number, you can check to see if it has EORI status.
+You can check for EORI status If you have a UK VAT number.
 Please prefix your nine digit VAT number with 'GB' and suffix with '000', eg GB123456789000 (do not put any spaces between the digits).